3geek14/Realms/Omnibus.md

 After the [body is destroyed]{.new}, the character whose body has been destroyed is [rendered soulless]{.new}.
 The player of the [soulless]{.new} character must present their character's [soul]{.new}
-token to the character that just destroyed their body.
+token to the character that just [destroyed their body]{.new}.
 It is then that player's responsibility to present the [soul]{.new} token to an EH or an appointed marshal.
 The EH must be informed immediately of the [body's destruction]{.new}, thus allowing the EH time to prepare for those